xelatihy/yocto-gl/readme.md

 Yocto/GL is a collection of small C++17 libraries for building physically-based graphics algorithms released under the MIT license.
-Yocto/GL is written in a deliberatly data-oriented style for ease of development and use.
+Yocto/GL is written in a deliberately data-oriented style for ease of development and use.
 Yocto/GL is split into small libraries to make code navigation easier.
 See each header file for documentation.